 What to do?

-Builders need a permit prior to construction starting and are also required to give neighbors notice.
+Builders need a permit before construction starting and are also required to give neighbors notice.
 These requirements are typically easily met.

 However, they can only work on construction from 7 a.m. to 6 p.m., Monday through Friday.
 If you are home during these hours – perhaps working or with your children, there is not much you can do.
 However, if it is outside of the hours, you can complain by calling 311 or online.